Second presidency of Donald Trump: Hurricane Melissa, October 2025

 Hurricane Melissa was a Category 5 hurricane which first made landfall at Jamaica on October 28, 2025, and then hit other Caribbean islands.
 Secretary of State Rubio activated a disaster assistance response team.
 By October 31, three U.S. CH-47 Chinook helicopters were deployed to Jamaica to help with relief efforts, with five more on the way.
-In early November, the State Department promised $12 million in aid to Jamaica, $8 to Haiti, $3 million to Cuba, and 1/2 million to The Bahamas.
+In early November, the State Department promised $12 million in aid to Jamaica, $8 million to Haiti, $3 million to Cuba, and $500,000 to The Bahamas.

 Refugees

 On January 20, 2025, Trump signed the executive order named "Securing Our Borders".
-Due to this order, the Uniting for Ukraine parole program is suspended and no new applications from Ukrainian refugees with relatives in the United States are being accepted.
+This order suspends the Uniting for Ukraine parole program, and no new applications from Ukrainian refugees with relatives in the United States are being accepted.

 On May 12, 59 white South African refugees arrived from South Africa.
 The Trump administration has been criticized for fast-tracking their applications while pausing other refugee programs.

-The Trump administration slowed the entry of Afghan refugees into the U.S, including persons who had fought on the U.S. side against the Taliban.
+The Trump administration slowed the entry of Afghan refugees into the U.S., including persons who had fought on the U.S. side against the Taliban.
 A leader of an American veterans group said, "these pilots risked everything for America.
 Their lives are now on the line because of our failure to follow through on our promises."

 On May 12, Department of Homeland Security Secretary Noem announced that TPS, or temporary protected status, for Afghan refugees would be ended in 60 days, which is the shortest time period permitted by United States law.
 This decision cited improved conditions in Afghanistan.

 The Hill reports that the UN high commissioner for refugees has stated that the situation in Afghanistan has not improved, with a report stating "The large-scale returns are putting even greater pressure on already stretched humanitarian resources."
 On the other hand, Secretary Noem has pointed to an increase in tourists from China and a drop in the number of Afghans needing assistance from 29 million to 24 million.

 Fox News reported that the leader of "Afghans for Trump", which formed in the aftermath of President Biden's chaotic 2021 withdrawal from Afghanistan, claimed that conditions have not significantly improved and urged President Trump to reconsider.